If you’re trying a grain-free diet like Paleo, SCD, or a Whole30, breakfast often feels like the most affected meal.

 * Spice variations: Try 1 ½ tsp. pumpkin pie spice, 1 ½ tsp. cinnamon only, or any pumpkiny blend you'd like to try.

-* Sub for coconut flour: you can just use shredded coconut, run through a dedicated coffee grinder like some people have for milling flax seeds, or whizzed up with a high-powered blender.
+* Sub for coconut flour: you can just use shredded coconut (use the code STEWARDSHIP for 10% off at that site!), run through a dedicated coffee grinder like some people have for milling flax seeds, or whizzed up with a high-powered blender.